Overview

 Term 3

-You may choose from the three options in your final term.
+You may choose from the following three options in your final term.

 - Option 1: Students can take five specialist elective modules (5 x 10 credits).